Snowmass 2021 whitepaper: Proton structure at the precision frontier: Introduction

 Section~\ref{sec:Theory}, dedicated to theoretical aspects of the PDF analyses, begins with a review of the progress toward achieving PDF evolution and computing hard cross sections at N3LO accuracy in Sections~\ref{sec:n3lo} and \ref{sec:N3LOXsec}, followed by a discussion of electroweak radiative contributions for the PDF fits in Section~\ref{sec:EW}.
 The role of all-order resummations at very small and very large partonic momentum fractions is addressed in Sec.~\ref{sec:Resummations}.
 It ends with a list of theoretical developments needed beyond fixed-order QCD and EW and with a discussion on the factorization schemes needed for event generators.

-Section~\ref{sec:Methodology} addresses methodological aspects of global fits, starting with the pivotal role of the models for experimental systematic uncertainties for the future PDF fits, and proceeding to the various approaches for the estimate of theoretical uncertainties on the PDFs, machine learning applications in the context of PDF determinations, delivery of PDFs, and discussing the combination of PDF uncertainties without or with data-driven correlations.
+Section~\ref{sec:Methodology} addresses methodological aspects of global fits, starting with the pivotal role of the models for experimental systematic uncertainties for the future PDF fits, and proceeding to the various approaches for the estimate of theoretical uncertainties on the PDFs, machine learning applications in the context of PDF determinations, delivery of PDFs, and the combination of PDF uncertainties without or with data-driven correlations.

 Section~\ref{sec:Lattice} presents an overview of the calculations of the QCD coupling strength and PDFs on the lattice -- the rapidly growing field that holds the promise to predict the hadron structure, including the spin-independent and other types of the PDFs, starting from the first QCD principles.
-This is followed by a brief, yet informative summary of prospects for determination of nuclear and meson PDFs in Section~\ref{sec:nuc_PDFs}, and then by an overview of the planned studies of transverse-momentum dependent PDFs in Section~\ref{sec:TMDs}.
+This is followed by a summary of prospects for determination of nuclear and meson PDFs in Section~\ref{sec:nuc_PDFs}, and then by an overview of the planned studies of transverse-momentum dependent PDFs in Section~\ref{sec:TMDs}.

 Numerical computations constitute the essential part of the PDF analyses.
 Section~\ref{sec:computing} reviews publicly available computer programs and resources to perform PDF fits and use PDFs in HEP applications.
-In this section, we discuss the \lhapdf library providing PDF parametrizations, the \xfitter and {\sc NNPDF} open-source codes for global fits, as well as \appl, {\sc Fast(N)NLO}, and \pineappl interfaces for fast computations of QCD and EW radiative contributions.
+In this section, we discuss the \lhapdf library providing PDF parametrizations, the \xfitter and \texttt{NNPDF} open-source codes for global fits, as well as \appl, \texttt{Fast(N)NLO}, and \pineappl interfaces for fast computations of QCD and EW radiative contributions.

 Section~\ref{sec:benchmarking} summarizes recent studies by the PDF4LHC working group to benchmark and combine PDF ensembles for LHC applications.
-This section also reviews the latest recommendation \cite{Ball:2022hsh} from the PDF4LHC working group on using the NNLO PDFs in various LHC contests.
+This section also reviews the latest recommendation \cite{Ball:2022hsh} from the PDF4LHC working group on using the N2LO PDFs in various LHC contests.

 Conclusions for the whitepaper are provided in Section~\ref{sec:Conclusions}.